-A sample created for a 2d or 3d CA can be scanned as described in sections 33.7, with the difference that a 2d or 3d space-time pattern is presented initially as a "movie" of successive time-steps.
+A sample created for a 2d or 3d CA can be scanned as described in section 33.7, with the difference that a 2d or 3d space-time pattern is presented initially as a "movie" of successive time-steps.
 However, a 2d presentation can be shown as a space-time pattern with a historical time dimension in either vertical or diagonal time-steps, where a rule sample can be scanned automatically in time-blocks (section 33.7.2).

-For vertical 2d time-steps (on-the-fly key t..tog 2d-2d+time, section 32.10.2) scrolling can be either on or off (on-the-fly keys #..tog scrolling) including setting a pause (figure 33.15).
+For vertical 2d time-steps (on-the-fly key t..tog 2d-2d+time, section 32.10.2) scrolling can be either on or off (on-the-fly keys #..tog scrolling) including setting a pause (figure 33.17).

-For diagonal 2d time-steps (on-th-fly key $\#..tog \ scrolling \ from a 2d \ "movie")$ as in figure 33.16 scrolling is always active.
+For diagonal 2d time-steps (on-the-fly key #..tog scrolling from a 2d "movie") as in figure 33.18 scrolling is always active.
 Note that whatever the underlying CA dimension, 1d, 2d or 3d, the presentation dimension is interchangable on-the-fly with key T.